 To prepare using the “quicker oven method,” preheat the oven to 400 degrees.
 Place each soup, cheese side up, in its own bowl that is safe for both microwave and oven.
 Heat each soup on high for 3 minutes in the microwave.
 Remove the soup from the microwave, and then sprinkle on top about 2 tablespoons of additional shredded Swiss or other firm cheese.
 Heat in a preheated oven for 20 minutes or until the cheese is golden brown.

 We prepared our soup using the traditional oven method.
 While the soup was hot enough that it was fine to eat, I recommend heating it for a few more minutes than what the directions instruct; perhaps baking for 45 minutes instead of 40.
 I heated our soup for the recommended 40 minutes in the oven, but after a few bites, I ended up popping my serving into the microwave for another 30 seconds to 1 minute.

 My husband and I liked this soup.
 It tastes pretty similar to Aldi’s French onion soup, with a nice ratio of broth to onions and a generous amount of melted, crusted cheese on top.
 I think Trader Joe’s soup has a few more croutons than Aldi’s soup, but otherwise there are few differences.

 Trader Joe’s Cuisine Adventures French Onion Soup is an easy alternative to making French onion soup from scratch.
-It’s about a dollar more than Aldi’s Bremer Bistro French Onion Soup.
+It’s about a dollar more than Aldi’s Bremer Bistro French Onion Soup, but it’s also available all the time, where Aldi’s version is not.
 The two stores’ soups taste similar, but the Trader Joe’s version seems to be a bit more generous with the croutons, so you can decide what’s more important to you.